Buffered Streaming Graph Partitioning

 \emph{Contribution.} In this work, we start to fill the gap currently observed for the existing graph partitioning algorithms.
-We propose an algorithm that can produce high-quality partitions of huge graphs using a single machine without a lot of memory.
-First, we relax a limiting constraint of streaming algorithms and allow a buffer of nodes to be received and stored before making assignment decisions.
-We believe that this is a more reasonable approach in practice as a compute server typically has much more memory than the amount required to store a single node and its neighbors.
-Furthermore, this one-vertex policy contrasts with the following facts: (i) the best one-pass algorithms already assume enough memory to keep all node assignments throughout the execution, (ii) most real-world large graphs are very sparse.
-Our algorithm is then carefully engineered to produce partitions of high quality by using a sophisticated multilevel scheme on a compressed representation of the buffer and the already assigned vertices.
-Our multilevel algorithm optimizes for the same objective as the previous state-of-the-art Fennel.
+We propose an algorithm that can compute significantly better partitions of huge graphs than the currently available streaming algorithms while using a single machine without a lot of memory.
+We adopt the buffered streaming model which allows a buffer of nodes to be received and stored before making assignment decisions.
+Our algorithm is carefully engineered to produce partitions of improved quality by using a sophisticated multilevel scheme on a compressed model of the buffer \emph{and} the already assigned vertices.
+Our multilevel algorithm optimizes for the same objective as the previous state-of-the-art \AlgName{Fennel}.
 However, due to the multilevel scheme used on the compressed model, our local search algorithms have a global view on the optimization problem and hence compute better solutions overall.
-Lastly, using the multilevel scheme reduces the time complexity by a factor of $k$ compared to Fennel, where $k$ is the number of blocks a graph has to be partitioned in.
-To this end, experiments indicate that our algorithm can partition huge networks on machines with small memory while computing better solutions than the previous state-of-the-art in the streaming setting.
-At the same time our algorithm is faster than the previous state-of-the-art for larger values of blocks $k$.
+Lastly, using the multilevel scheme reduces the time complexity from $O(nk+m)$ of \AlgName{Fennel} to $O(n+m)$, where $k$ is the number of blocks a graph has to be partitioned in.
+To this end, experiments indicate that our algorithm can partition huge networks on machines with small memory while computing \emph{better} solutions than the previous state-of-the-art in the streaming setting.
+At the same time our algorithm is \emph{faster} than the previous state-of-the-art for larger values of blocks~$k$.